-The Budget Director continued to serve on the Information Technology Advisory Board (ITAB), Academic Performance Solutions user group, and SUNY's OER (Open Educational Resources) Sustainability Group which wrapped up its charge.
-The Budget Director also served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group.

-The Financial Analyst served as the Co-chair for Council for Women's Concerns Advisory Board, and on the accounting assistant professor search committee.
-The search was successful in a faculty hire.
+The Budget Director continued to serve on the Information Technology Advisory Board (ITAB), Academic Performance Solutions user group, and served on the Middle States Working Group for Standard VI, and the Search Committee Guidelines group.
+The Financial Analyst served as the Co-chair for Council for Women's Concerns Advisory Board.